nih-cfde/2022-feb-hackathon/docs/CODEOFCONDUCT.md

 Original source and credit: <http://2012.jsconf.us/#/about> & The Ada Initiative.
 Please help by translating or improving:
 <http://github.com/leftlogic/confcodeofconduct.com>.
 This work is
-licensed under a Creative Commons Attribution 3.0 Unported License
+licensed under a Creative Commons Attribution 3.0 Unported License.